<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6659404&amp;fmt=gif">

 Increased Costs Can Be a Sign

-Why It Might Be Time to Break Up with an IT Vendor You don’t want to penny-pinch when addressing IT concerns.
+You don’t want to penny-pinch when addressing IT concerns.
 But there’s still a happy medium between a good price and quality service.
 The issue with an ongoing business partnership is that higher costs can slowly become a problem without you even noticing—the classic frog in a boiling pot scenario.

 If your IT vendor repeatedly raises prices, you may want to compare rates with alternative options.
 To be clear, it’s normal for IT costs to increase at times, but it should be a rare occurrence.